alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-04-30-symbolic-maths-python.markdown

 date:   2017-04-30 13:15:16 +0200
 categories: maths
 ---
-Doing symbolic computations is a crucial component of any mathematics-oriented package.
-It gives the ability to solve complex expressions, work with sets and probabilities, perform integrals or derivatives, plot charts based on user input, which further offer the possibility to implement generic numeric algorithms.
+Ability to perform symbolic computations is a crucial component of any mathematics-oriented package.
+Symbolic mathematics can be used to work with complex expressions, sets and probabilities, perform integrals or derivatives, plot charts based on user input, without explicit numeric computations.
+This way, the Python interpreter becomes very much like a piece of paper on which one can jot down equations.
+By the end of the article I will implement a gradient descent function to demonstrate the power of `sympy` to code easy to work with generic algorithms.

 ### Basic usage